Tips for Converting to a Takeout and Delivery Operation During Coronavirus

 - How do you get the word out about your new service?

-As of this writing, two of the largest third-party delivery services—GrubHub and UberEats—have waived customers' delivery fees on orders from independently owned restaurants in the U.S. For operators who don’t want to manage their own delivery logistics, this may be the fastest way to bolt-on delivery to your business.
+For operators who don’t want to manage their own delivery logistics, third-party delivery may be the fastest way to bolt-on delivery to your business.
+As of this writing, two of the largest third-party delivery services—GrubHub and UberEats—have waived customers' delivery fees on orders from independently owned restaurants in the U.S.

 Employing a third-party service has another benefit as well: marketing.
 When you sign up with these services, you’re immediately visible to customers browsing their app as a restaurant that delivers.
 As hungry, homebound consumers begin adopting these apps in the coming weeks, many for the first time, it can help drive traffic you would otherwise miss.